AVOIDING SKIN DAMAGE FROM UV RAYS IS THE MOST IMPORTANT THING WE CAN DO.

-The dispensers are automatic and touchless, and will provide free, Health Canada approved SPF 30 sunscreen for anyone who needs it.
-The dispensers use SPF 30 sunscreen, free from known dangerous ingredients such as parabens, oxybenzone, retinyl palminate, phthalate, PEG, parfume, and sodium lauryl sulphate.
-See image to the right for more details, or click here to download a pdf from the manufacturer.
+The dispensers will be automatic and touchless, and will provide free, Health Canada approved SPF 30 sunscreen for anyone who needs it.
+The dispensers will contain SPF 30 mineral sunscreen, which is a zinc oxide based sunscreen, free from chemical sunscreen filters, common allergens and toxic ingredients including oxybenzone, avobenzone, retinyl palminate, PEG, parfume, and sodium lauryl sulphate..
+See image to the right for more details.

 Affixed to the Dispensers will be a list of the sunscreen ingredients and reference to Health Canada’s approval of the sunscreen.
 Affixed to the Dispensers will also be a disclaimer with respect to the use of the Dispenser or the sunscreen contained therein:

 THE SUNSCREEN IS BEING USED AT YOUR OWN RISK.
-None of Save Your Skin Foundation, Morgan’s Mole Patrol, the City of Kelowna, the Kelowna Golf & Country Club, nor anyone else connected to these organizations, makes any assurances, representations, guarantees or warranties with respect to the use or effectiveness of the sunscreen or dispenser, and any and all use of the sunscreen or dispenser is done at your own risk.
-By using the sunscreen or the dispenser, you acknowledge and agree that none of Save Your Skin Foundation, Morgan’s Mole Patrol, the City of Kelowna, Tourism Kelowna Society, the Kelowna Golf & Country Club, nor anyone else connected to these organizations are responsible for the results or consequences from any use of the sunscreen or dispenser.
+None of Save Your Skin Foundation, (participating cities), nor anyone else connected to these organizations, makes any assurances, representations, guarantees or warranties with respect to the use or effectiveness of the sunscreen or dispenser, and any and all use of the sunscreen or dispenser is done at your own risk.
+By using the sunscreen or the dispenser, you acknowledge and agree that none of Save Your Skin Foundation, (participating cities and organizations to be listed) nor anyone else connected to these organizations are responsible for the results or consequences from any use of the sunscreen or dispenser.

 NOTE: The information on the Save Your Skin website is not intended to replace the medical advice of a doctor or healthcare provider.
 While we make every effort to ensure that the information on our site is as current as possible, please note that information and statistics are subject to change as new research and studies are published.